SynLube logo SynLube Lube-4-Life®

 Their normal residence is in numerous automotive museums around the World or in private garages of wealthy car collectors.

-None of these “forever” vehicles are or have ever been a “daily drivers”.
+None of these forever vehicles are or have ever been a daily drivers.

-The few “originals” that are known to exist are also permanently parked in museums and private collections.
+The few originals that are known to exist are also permanently parked in museums and private collections.

-During the “boom” years after the WW II, when the USA and Western Europe got back to business making cars rather than tanks and trucks for the military, having a new car every model year was the ultimate status symbol.
-No one who could afford it could even think of ownership that extended past 18 months.
-If you were somebody, anybody you just got a new car as often as possible.
+During the boom years after the WW II, when the USA and Western Europe got back to business making cars rather than tanks and trucks for the military, having a new car every model year was the ultimate status symbol.

-Doing valve jobs, engine overhauls, major transmission repairs after 30,000 miles of driving was not uncommon and the 3,000 miles “service” was the norm.
+Doing valve jobs, engine overhauls, major transmission repairs after 30,000 miles of driving was not uncommon and the 3,000 miles service was the norm.

-Most vehicles did not even run reliably to go that long between “tune-ups” as Spark Plugs, Ignition Points, Ignition Condensers, Motor Oil, Oil Filter and Air filter needed to be replaced that often.
+Most vehicles did not even run reliably to go that long between tune-ups as Spark Plugs, Ignition Points, Ignition Condensers, Motor Oil, Oil Filter and Air filter needed to be replaced that often.

-Tires did not last, and many had “inner tubes” that quite often did not survive a single Sunday drive!
+Tires did not last, and many had inner tubes that quite often did not survive a single Sunday drive!

-But that was the norm and the motoring public was quite used to have lot of service and maintenance done in just about any “Service Station” that did not just sell the required fuel but also provided Oil, Oil Changes, Hoses, Belts, Wipers, and so on.
+But that was the norm and the motoring public was quite used to have lot of service and maintenance done in just about any Service Station that did not just sell the required fuel but also provided Oil, Oil Changes, Hoses, Belts, Wipers, and so on.

-1960’s end of the Era
+1966 end of the Era

-When GM introduced the answer to the VWbug” invasion from West Germany with the infamous Corvair, one person in particular (Ralph Nader) decided to rain on their party!
+When GM introduced the answer to the VW bug invasion from West Germany with the infamous Corvair, one person in particular (Ralph Nader) decided to rain on their party!

 The Chevrolet Corvair was produced from 1959 to 1969 with 1,786,243 cars being made.

-Safety issues were raised, especially by Ralph Nader's 1965 book Unsafe at Any Speed.[
+Safety issues were raised, especially by Ralph Nader's 1965 book Unsafe at Any Speed

 Nader followed the book with big self run campaign to the US congress.
-His effort eventually resulted in the formation of “Federal Motor Vehicle Safety Standards” (FMVSS) that are administered by NHTSA (National Highway Traffic Safety Agency) which is an integral part of Department of Transportation” (DOT).
+His effort eventually resulted in the formation of Federal Motor Vehicle Safety Standards (FMVSS) that are administered by NHTSA (National Highway Traffic Safety Agency) which is an integral part of the Department of Transportation (DOT).

-“Unsafe at Any Speed is often characterized as the book "about the Corvair", though only one of the book's eight chapters covers the Corvair.
 The theme of tire pressures chosen for comfort rather than safety is recurrent, and the main theme throughout is the way in which the motor industry evaded even well-founded and technically informed criticism.

 Nader's advocacy of automobile safety and the publicity generated by the publication of Unsafe at Any Speed, along with concern over escalating nationwide traffic fatalities, led to the unanimous passage of the 1966 National Traffic and Motor Vehicle Safety Act.
-The act established the National Highway Traffic Safety Administration, and marked a historic shift in responsibility for automobile safety from the consumer to the manufacturer.
-The legislation mandated a series of safety features for automobiles, beginning with safety belts and stronger windshields.

 So suddenly there was a Federal US mandate that vehicle had to be “safe” before they could be imported into USA or sold to US consumers by anyone.

-But to just anyone’s great shock the “obsolete” VW “Bug”, was quickly reincarnated to the “New Bug” and without missing even month of sales managed to meet all the enacted safety regulations as they become effective.
+The boutique imported brands mostly vanished overnight, which was far more profitable for GM than the loss of Corvair.
+But to just anyone's great shock the obsolete VW Bug, was quickly reincarnated to the New Bug and without missing even month of sales managed to meet all the enacted safety regulations as they become effective.

-VW Bug was perhaps the only vehicle that was still manufactured so that one could if he or she wanted to “keep it forever”.
-The famous derivatives of VW by PORSCHE also were keepers, since parts to keep those running were available.
+VW Bug was perhaps the only vehicle that was still manufactured so that one could if he or she wanted to keep it forever.

-From US made vehicles FORD again had the top winner with the famous FORD Mustang, which although not durable was made in such huge quantities, that plentiful donor cars were commonly available for perpetual resurrection of one’s coveted Mustang, almost indefinitely.
+FORD again had the top winner with the famous FORD Mustang, which although not durable was made in such huge quantities, that plentiful donor cars were commonly available for perpetual resurrection of one's coveted Mustang, almost indefinitely.

-Mustang was initially based on the Ford Falcon, a compact car.
-Production began in Dearborn, Michigan on 9 March, 1964 and the car was introduced to the public on 17 April 1964 at the New York World's Fair.
+Production of the Mustang began in Dearborn, Michigan USA on March 9, 1964 and the car was introduced to the public on April 17, 1964 at the New York World's Fair.

-Original sales forecasts projected less than 100,000 units for the first year, but in its first eighteen months, more than one million Mustangs were built
+Original sales forecasts projected less than 100,000 units for the first year, but in its first eighteen months, more than one million Mustangs were built.

 Clean Air Act

 Environmental concerns did not lag too much behind safety.
-Serious “smog” events in Los Angeles, California gave a wake up call to politicians, that safer more durable cars may keep their drivers alive in accidental collision, but will certainly choke them to death with their exhaust.
+Serious smog events in Los Angeles, California gave a wake up call to politicians, that safer more durable cars may keep their drivers alive in accidental collision, but will certainly choke them to death with their exhaust.

 The Clean Air Act Extension of 1970 (84 Stat.
 1676, Public Law 91-604) is a United States federal law that requires the Environmental Protection Agency (EPA) to develop and enforce regulations to protect the general public from exposure to airborne contaminants that are known to be hazardous to human health.
-This law is an amendment to the Clean Air Act originally passed in 1963.

 This time Engelhard Corporation got the winning card, the magic of Platinum in the newly engineered “Catalytic Converter” that was simply plumbed into the exhaust of the common gas hog, and the World once again was saved!

-But restricted exhaust increased engine running temperatures, the platinum was not happy with lead commonly used in gasoline to increase the Octane Rating, so newly formulated “Unleaded Gasoline” became the required norm.
+But restricted exhaust increased engine running temperatures, the platinum was not happy with lead commonly used in gasoline to increase the Octane Rating, so newly formulated Unleaded Gasoline became the required norm.

 This reduced engine durability, as the self lubricating qualities of the lead were lost.